 What if I have Medicare?

 Unfortunately, federal law prohibits me from offering DPC membership to Medicare-eligible patients at this time.
 I look forward to welcoming Medicare-eligible patients in the future.
 Contact me if you want your name added to the waiting list.

 What about my kids?

+I am currently accepting children between the ages of 5 and 18.
+Since I do not offer vaccinations, I do not see children under the age of 5.
 I am so fortunate to be sharing office space with my boys’ pediatrician, Dianne McNeill, MD, at her practice, Cornerstone Pediatrics.
-She has a traditional insurance-based practice, but she delivers DPC-level care with extended visits in a friendly environment.
+She has a traditional insurance-based practice, but she delivers personalized care with extended visits in a friendly environment.
 She is currently pursuing a fellowship in Integrative Medicine.
 I highly recommend her as a pediatrician.
-If you are uninsured or if you have a high deductible plan, I will be happy to see your children.
-I do not offer vaccinations, but they are available at the health department.

 How can I get started?

 Simply click on the link below to start the enrollment process.